 I love the feeling of friday evenings; the week is almost done and two lovely days of weekend time are ahead!
 There are meetings with friends over yummy lunch to come and some grocery shopping which I think is all the more fun when the store has a fabulous international food section!
 Do you like them?
 I love looking at foods from other countries, not to mention trying them!
 We are shopping at a different store to our usual this weekend so I am excited to see what their international food section is like.
 I’m hoping they have some of the Dutch rusk-like biscuits* that are big, puffy and crunchy bites of deliciousness, especially when spread with butter!
 My Grandmother loved these, so they hold a special nostalgia for me.
 If I find some I will share some photos so you can see what they are like, perhaps you like them too!

 I’ve been blogging since the early days of pre-blogger, when Grey Matter was the software of choice.
 Actually, when I first started writing an online journal, there were few programs or apps for that purpose.
-I blogged my little heart out in those days but then had a sizeable pause when life gifted me with a visit from the anxiety fairy who kindly brought along the black dog.
+I blogged my little heart out in those days but then had a sizeable pause.
 Now that I am blogging again I remember how hard those early days are!
 Posting and blogging and wondering if anyone is reading your words, thinking and thinking about topics to write about, things to share.
 At the moment I think it is mainly web crawlers and bots visiting me, but I shall keep writing because with time people will find my blog and we can have a good ol’ bloggy chat!
 We will be friends in no time!

 I’m still nutting out what I want this weblog to be.
 I definitely want to share crafts and projects, perhaps a few rambling posts like this too.
 Whatever strikes my fancy at the time!
 I do agree with that grand old chestnut; a little of what you fancy does you good!